edgexfoundry/edgex-docs/docs_src/design/adr/013-Device-Service-Events-Message-Bus.md

     AutoReconnect  = "true"
     ConnectTimeout = "5" # Seconds
-    SkipCertVerify = "false" # Only used if Cert/Key file or Cert/Key PEMblock are specified Authmode = "none" # Valid values are: `none`, `usernamepassword`, `clientcert` or `cacert` Secretpath = "messagebus"  # Path in secret store used if Authmode not `none`
+    SkipCertVerify = "false" # Only used if Cert/Key file or Cert/Key PEMblock are specified ClientAuth = "none" # Valid values are: `none`, `usernamepassword` or `clientcert` Secretpath = "messagebus"  # Path in secret store used if Authmode not `none`
 ```

 ##### [Binding]

-The `Binding` configuration section will require change for the subscribe topics scheme describe in the [MessageBus Topics](#messagebus-topics) section above to filter for Events from specific device profiles or devices. `SubscribeTopic` will change from a string property containing a single topic to the `SubscribeTopics` string property containing a comma separated list of topics.
+The `Binding` configuration section will require changes for the subscribe topics scheme described in the [MessageBus Topics](#messagebus-topics) section above to filter for Events from specific device profiles or devices. `SubscribeTopic` will change from a string property containing a single topic to the `SubscribeTopics` string property containing a comma separated list of topics.
 This allows for the flexibility for the property to be a single topic with the `#` wild card so the Application Service receives all Events as it does today.

 Receive only Events from the `Random-Integer-Device` and `Random-Boolean-Device` profiles